What is spirituality?

 If you want to learn EVEN more

-You can read about the four Connectedness relationships, try filling out the Connectedness Evaluation, read about research-based spiritual tools, follow Science of Connectedness on Instagram, sign up for email updates, or send Sarah E. K. Lentz a message.
+You can read about the four Connectedness relationships, try filling out the Connectedness Evaluation, read about research-based spiritual health tools, follow Science of Connectedness on Instagram, sign up for email updates, or send Sarah E. K. Lentz a message.

 In addition, for those interested in how these ideas were formed, check out the ancestry of ideas.